|

 - npm run serve

-- Starts the http-server
+- Starts the http-server in dist/

 - Opens the browser